SirGarhi/garhis-grotto-foundry/docs/character_paths/Cillian.md

 * Proficiency – Your proficiency level for using the kit itself is determined by the highest aptitude you have from among Alchemist's Supplies, Poisoner's Kit, and Herbalism Kit
 * Multifunction – This kit can serve the purpose of Alchemist's Supplies, a Poisoner's Kit, or an Herbalism Kit
 * Formulae – Brewing Oils or Serums or Making Bombs requires a known Formula to work from.
-Formulae are represented as additional Path Features and can be found as loot, uncovered through reserach and study in downtime, occasionally found for sale in shops, or created through experimentation.
+Formulae are represented as additional Path Features and can be found as loot, uncovered through research and study in downtime, occasionally found for sale in shops, or created through experimentation.
 Work with the DM to establish what formulae you already know as part of basic proficiency with the kit
 ### Potion Serums
 * A serum can be readily drunk or administered to a willing ceature as an action
 * Administering a serum to an unwilling creature requires a Dexterity (Sleight of Hand) check contested by the creature's Strength (Athletics), Dexterity (Acrobatics), or Dexterity (Sleight of Hand) check (their choice)